ts3448/wcesapi/README.md

 ## API Scope and Access

 Many institutions use child instances of a parent CES installation, which impacts the base URL you should use and the data you can access.
-The you must use the specific subdomain for your institution.
+You should use the specific domain or subdomain associated with your API token.
 For example:

 - Parent instance: `school.evaluationkit.com`
-- Your institution's child instance: `subaccount-school.evaluationkit.com`
+- Your institution's child instance where the API token was generated: `subaccount-school.evaluationkit.com`

 Attempting to use the root URL of the parent instance may result in insufficient permissions errors.